FarnooshGhadiri/Cloth_category_classifier/README.md

 This will download a model checkpoint and place it inside `results/pretrained_model`.

 This model was trained with example script mentioned in the model training section.
 For more details about this model, e.g. statistics on how well it performs, please see the wiki section of this repository.

+## Known issues

+- The experimental setup is fundamentally flawed in the sense that many of the images contain more than one clothing item (e.g. skirt, blouse) but there is only one label for it (e.g. skirt).
+So if you are classifying an image of a person wearing more than one clothing item, the prediction will be confounded by features from the other clothing item.
+It turns out that each of the 50 categories belongs to one of three subcategories: topwear has the subcategory label '1' (e.g. shirts), bottomwear '2' (e.g. skirts), and both top and bottom '3' (e.g. dresses).
+Therefore, a better way to construct the classifier is to actually have three classification branches rather than one (I don't think they did this in the original paper).